WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Features_Overview.md

 ## Story

+## Webex Contact Center AI Assistant Lab – Context Transfer

-This lab is designed to explore how to pass contextual intelligence from AI agents to Webex Contact Center agents.
-It involves leveraging AI summaries for Webex AI agent conversational transcripts.
-Once the call is connected to a human agent, live transcripts will be available to assist the agent in better supporting the caller.
-By completing this lab, you will gain practical skills and knowledge on providing the right context to agents to improve their ability to handle customer queries.
+This lab demonstrates how to pass contextual intelligence from AI agents to Webex Contact Center agents.

+### Key Objectives:
+- Capture AI-generated summaries of virtual agent conversations
+- Enable real-time call transcription for human agents
+- Provide agents with full context before and during live interactions

+### Benefits:
+- Reduce customer repetition
+- Improve agent efficiency and accuracy
+- Deliver smoother transitions from AI to human support

+By completing this lab, you'll learn how to enhance agent experiences using AI-powered context and live insights.

 ## Call Flow Overview